 And then something happened.
 Instead of focusing entirely on what a woman needs for a healthy conception, pregnancy, delivery, and baby—and instead of assuming, as many still do, that women should bear the medical and psychological burden of this entire process—Joni looked at the other half of the equation.

 Can we be real for a minute?
-Women’s fertility issues make headlines regularly.
+Women’s fertility makes headlines regularly.
 Doctors and fertility specialists and dietitians and any number of experts are routinely advising women on what they can do to get their bodies ready for the greatest chance of pregnancy.
 Our lifestyle choices are picked apart and conversations revolve around biological clocks, fertility diets, fertility acupuncture, fertility-boosting yoga, fertility trackers, egg-freezing, medications, IVF—and the list goes on.

 The Thing Is, Sperm Health Really Matters

 If we can go back to high school health class for just a minute, you’ll recall that a woman is born with all the eggs she’ll ever have.
 But men produce sperm every day, with 1,500 new sperm cells “born” every second.
 The evolution from germline stem cell to sperm cell takes about 72 days.
 The evidence is clear that the most common cause of sperm deficiencies is a nutrient shortage.
-And just like a women needs a specific amount of key nutrients for optimal fertility, a man needs them to produce healthy sperm.
+And just like a women needs a specific amount of key nutrients for optimal preconception health, a man needs them to produce healthy sperm.

 Mainstreaming Men's Prenatals